- 16 Jun 2023

 How Does it Work

-Trigger is a service configuration for automatic invocation of items (or other entities) to functions based on schedule or event-criteria.
+The trigger is a service configuration for the automatic invocation of items (or other entities) to functions based on schedule or event criteria.

-- CRON Trigger - Schedule based trigger, e.g. every 1 hour, 1 day etc
+- CRON Trigger - Schedule-based trigger.
+For example, every 1 hour, 1 day, etc.

-- Event Trigger - Criteria based invocation, e.g. when item is created, updated, deleted etc
+- Event Trigger - Criteria-based invocation.For example, when the item is created, updated, deleted, etc.

 Enabling cache in your projects allows services to use cached services, increasing performances while reducing API calls.
-To activate cache, contact Dataloop
+To activate the cache, contact Dataloop.